Search

 Depending on what region you live in, fall is usually a great time to plant trees

+Bats get thirsty too!
 Providing a water source is a great way to attract bats.
 Ponds, water features, and bird baths are all examples that could work well in gardens.
+Just make sure the water stays clean and is easy for them to access.
+A little water can go a long way in making your garden the bat equivalent of a five-star stay.

 California Leaf-Nosed Bat apparel